open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 while an instance of an exporter that does not support concurrent calls will never have `Export` called concurrently, it does not mean that the task of exporting cannot be done concurrently.
 How this is done is outside the scope of this specification.
-How this is done is outside the scope of this specification.
 Each implementation MUST document the concurrency characteristics the SDK requires of the exporter.

 `Export` MUST NOT block indefinitely, there MUST be a reasonable upper limit after which the call must time out with an error result (`Failure`).